Scott E. Sundby

 War and Peace in the Jury Room: How Capital Juries Reach Unanimity, 62 Hastings Law Journal 103 (2010)

-Exclusionary Rule Creation Stories, 43 Texas Tech Law Review 391 (2010) (Invited Paper for Symposium on "Fourth Amendment Search and Seizure") (with Lucy Ricca)
+The Majestic and the Mundane: the Two Creation Stories of the Exclusionary Rule, 43 Texas Tech Law Review 391 (2010) (Invited Paper for Symposium on "Fourth Amendment Search and Seizure") (with Lucy Ricca)

 Mapp v.
 Ohio's Unsung Hero: The Suppression Hearing as Morality Play, 85 Chicago-Kent Law Review 255 (2010) (Invited Paper for Symposium on "Criminal Procedure and the Roberts Court")